 - surgery to remove part of your voice box (a partial laryngectomy)

 If your cancer is above your vocal cords (supraglottis) the surgeon will do everything possible to leave the vocal cords unharmed.

 If your doctor thinks there is any risk of the cancer coming back, they might offer you radiotherapy after surgery.

 You might have chemotherapy with radiotherapy (chemoradiotherapy).
 There may be reasons why you can't have chemotherapy (for example, due to other medical conditions).
 If this is the case, you may have a targeted cancer drug instead.
 Or you might have radiotherapy on its own.

 Instead of chemoradiotherapy, you might have surgery.
 The surgeon may use a laser to remove the cancer through your mouth (trans-oral laser surgery.)
 Or you might have surgery to remove part of your voice box (partial laryngectomy).
 The surgeon is also likely to remove your lymph nodes.
 Or you have radiotherapy to these lymph nodes.

 If your cancer is in the area below your vocal cords (subglottis), you might have surgery to remove all of your voice box (total laryngectomy).
 You have radiotherapy afterwards to lower the risk of the cancer coming back.
 Or you may have radiotherapy alone.

-You might be able to have radiotherapy with chemotherapy or biological therapy.
+You might be able to have radiotherapy with chemotherapy or a targeted cancer drug.
 This means you avoid surgery to remove your larynx.

 You might have radiotherapy and chemotherapy to shrink your cancer before surgery.
 Some people may not need surgery after this, so it can be kept in reserve in case the cancer comes back.

 Laryngeal cancer that comes back

-Your treatment depends on what treatment you had frst time round.
+Your treatment depends on what treatment you had first time round.